 Artificial Being (ABe)

-ABe’s realization will thus provide a platform/test-bed for real-world distributed networked and autonomous robotics.
-It will mean that one will be in a position to actually program mobile robots to perform in a distributed manner.
+ABe’s realization will thus, provide a platform/test-bed for real-world distributed networked and autonomous robotics.
+It will mean that we will be in a position to actually program mobile robots to perform in a distributed and decentralized manner.

 ABe also uses bio-inspired paradigms such as pheromone diffusion and stigmergic sensing to control the clone population within the network.
 Unlike conventional ant pheromone laying mechanisms, the robotic nodes spread (diffuse) a virtual fragrance (pheromone) to attract the concerned mobile agents towards themselves.
 Mobile agent cloning aids in faster and on-demand transportation of payloads across the network while also effectively utilizing available bandwidth.